aidanq52/13-burger-logger/docs/README.md

 ```

 ## How to get started?
-To get started working on this project one must have an understanding of node.js applications, a basic understanding of sql databases, and a working knowledge of handlebars templating.
+A link to the application is [here](https://honest-eh-82768.herokuapp.com/) To get started working on this project one must have an understanding of node.js applications, a basic understanding of sql databases, and a working knowledge of handlebars templating.
 Further a familiarity with the following dependences will aid in understanding the code: express, express-handlebars, & mysql2.

 ## How to get help?
 To get help with the with the project or code in the files please reach out to user [aidanq52](https://github.com/aidanq52/)